The pet question – are you a dog or a cat person?

 Dogs need outdoor space, they jump up and lick people, they’re very excitable, and get distracted by food and anyone entering a room.
 Cats just sit there giving everyone dirty looks – setting up camp for the day in the nearest abandoned box.
 That’s assuming there’s no cucumbers in the vicinity (if you don’t know what I’m talking about – google it).
 And then there’s also the problem with cats and their fascination for walking on keyboards…

 Ok, so both cats and dogs have pros and cons in the workplace.
 But dogs seem to have better spokespeople with Nestle, Google and Amazon boldly promoting their dog-friendly policies.
 In fact, there’s even a Bring Your Dog to Work Day on 24th June, a whole day dedicated to canine friends, and statistics predict one in four businesses will allow dogs at work.
-So with International Cat Day approaching on the 8th August, our feline friends deserve a bit more attention to help them worm their way into the work world.
+With International Cat Day on the 8th August each year, our feline friends deserve a bit more attention to help them worm their way into the work world.
 There are examples of cats being allowed into the office, usually accompanied by some funny pictures with captions about giant kitty paperweights, seat warmers or typing assistants.
 However, the only famous example is Larry the Downing Street cat, aka Chief Mouser to the Cabinet Office.
 And his track record in the job is a little shaky.
 Perhaps International Cat Day can become Cats in the Office Day to boost their PR presence…

 Should pets become part of your engagement strategy?